benn888/PRONAME/README.md

 Since we decided to import the generated files into QIIME2, it is easy to carry on with further analyses using this platform.
 In this tutorial, we will focus on diversity analysis and differential abundance testing.

-First of all, we will add information in the metadata file to define to which sample group each sample belongs:
+First of all, we will add information in the metadata file to define to which treatment group each sample belongs:

 ~~~
 awk 'BEGIN {FS=OFS="\t"} \